quarkslab/kdigger/README.md

 ### Devices

 Devices show the list of devices available in the container.
 This one is straightforward, it's equivalent to just `ls /dev`.
-But the number of available devices can also be a good hint on running in a privileged container or not.
+Nevertheless, the number of available devices can also be a good hint on running in a privileged container or not.

 ### Environment